-The OHI-S is a composite index that scores debris and calculus deposition on selected teeth.
-It was developed by (Greene and Vermillion in 1964.
-It is expressed as the sum of the mean debris index (DI-S) and calculus index (CI-S) of the examined teeth.
-The OHI-S is interpreted as follows: Score 1 (good oral hygiene) = 0.0 - 1.2, Score 2 (fair oral hygiene) = 1.3 - 3.0, Score 3 (poor oral hygiene) = 3.1 - 6.0.
+OHI-S, a composite index that scores both debris and calculus deposition on selected teeth was developed by Greene and Vermillion in 1964.
+It is the sum of the mean debris index (DI-S) and calculus index (CI-S) of the examined teeth.
+The OHI-S is interpreted as good, fair or poor.
+(Score 1 (good oral hygiene) = 0.0 - 1.2, Score 2 (fair oral hygiene) = 1.3 - 3.0, Score 3 (poor oral hygiene) = 3.1 - 6.0).

-Periodontal status was measured using a Community Periodontal Index according to the World Health Organization (WHO) basic methods of oral health surveys.23 The criteria for the community periodontal index (CPI) are as follows:
+The periodontal status was measured using a Community Periodontal Index according to the World Health Organization (WHO) recommendation for oral health surveys.23 The scoring for the community periodontal index (CPI) are as follows: